Hormovë: History

 In 1798, Sheh Mehmet Cama from Golem built a Halveti tekke in the village.

 In 1821, when the Greek War of Independence broke up, a number of locals formed armed groups and supported the Independence struggle in Peloponnese and Central Greece, under leaders such as Diamantes and Kostas Chormovas (later known as Lagoumitzis).

-In 1914, 217 Albanian men and boys from Hormovë were massacred on order of Athens by Greek rebels, north of the village of Kodër; inside the premises of the monastery of St. Mary.
+In 1914, over 200 villagers from Hormovë were assembled and burned alive by irregular Greek troops of the Autonomous Republic of Northern Epirus.
+A grave of 69 men, women and children was found in the premises of the monastery of St. Mary, north of the village of Kodër.
 A lapidary in the village commemorates this massacre.

+This massacre made a strong impression on various political personalities in Europe.
+Colonel Willem De Veer, of the Dutch mission, reported to the ICC that:

+Aubrey Herbert addressed passionately this tragic event in a speech to the House of Commons proposing military intervention to stop this campaign of massacres.

-During World War II, the advancing Greek forces managed to enter the village after the Italian retreat, in December 11, 1940.
+During World War II, the advancing Greek forces managed to enter the village after the Italian retreat, on 11 December 1940.